 The coffee served by the dining staff is supplied by S&D Coffee, a local company in Concord, North Carolina.
 Pura Vida Coffee is a nonprofit U.S. company that sells Fair Trade Certified organic, shade-grown coffee from Latin America, Africa, and Asia.
 The company advocates corporate social responsibility by donating its profits to help children and families in coffee-growing communities internationally.
 Eggs

 The shell eggs offered on the breakfast menus are from chickens raised cage-free.
-Beef
+Seafood

 All seafood served is caught or farmed in environmentally friendly ways, in accordance with the Monterey Bay Aquarium Seafood Watch